 If service contracts or agreements are in place between your agency and various service-providers, it is important to monitor these agreements to ensure that the contract obligations are being met and that services are being provided in a timely and accountable manner.

+These agreements are intended to streamline services and coordination for children and families, and to avoid the pitfalls of uncoordinated care.
+In humanitarian settings where both child protection and GBV service providers are operating, it is the responsibility of the lead coordinating agencies (GBV, child protection and/or health) to take the initiative in developing these more detailed agreements.